bormaxi8080/osint-timeline/DRAFT.md

 BruteForceAI.
 Advanced LLM-powered brute-force tool combining AI intelligence with automated login attacks: https://github.com/MorDavid/BruteForceAI

 AgenticSeek.
 Fully Local Manus AI.
 No APIs, No $200 monthly bills.
 Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity: https://github.com/Fosowl/agenticSeek

+Contextual AI.
+This service converts PDF files into clean text, ready to be fed into neural networks.
+Simply upload the document, and the tool will extract the structure, sections, tables, diagrams, and images, turning them into understandable text with metadata: https://app.contextual.ai/

 ----